 Aside from it being one of the most creative, cycle-friendly and beautiful cities you’ll ever find, the innovation capital of Europe offers great advantages to the startup entrepreneur.
-It is no surprise that Amsterdam is home to unicorns (startups valued at more than €1 billion), Adyen and Elastic; the rapidly growing Catawiki, and success stories like Booking.com.
+It is no surprise that Amsterdam is home to unicorns (startups valued at more than €1 billion), Adyen and Elastic, the rapidly growing Catawiki and Picnic and success stories such as Booking.com.

 Three unique advantages of Amsterdam:

 1. Amsterdam is a natural testbed for startups thanks to a tech-savvy, adaptive (and sometimes critical!) consumer base.
 Tech companies like NextDoor, Tesla, Netflix and Optimizely based their European headquarters here with the intention of growing into Europe.

 2. Amsterdam is an attractive place to live and work, so there is a huge international talent pool for you to draw from.
 This is the reason that companies such as Uber and 3D Hubs have based their tech teams here.

 3. Once you are ready to scale, Amsterdam is your launch pad into the world.
 Not only because of our infrastructural connectivity, but initiatives such as SCALE (Startup City Alliance Network) links us to other cities like Paris, Berlin, London and Stockholm helping you connect to peers and grow into Europe.